 Patient & Family Services

-The Care Services staff of The ALS Association Louisiana-Mississippi Chapter provides patients, caregivers, family members, friends and healthcare workers a range of services to guide and assist in coping with and learning more about ALS.
+The Care Services staff of The ALS Association Louisiana-Mississippi provide patients, caregivers, family members, friends and healthcare workers a range of services to guide and assist in coping with and learning more about ALS.

-The ALS Association Louisiana-Mississippi Chapter's ALS Multidisciplinary Clinic at Our Lady of Lourdes Regional Medical Center in Lafayette, LA, began serving patients in Louisiana and Mississippi in March 2008.
-The clinic offers a multi-disciplinary approach to treating the disease with symptomatic relief, prevention of complications, and maintenance of optimal independence.
+The ALS Association Louisiana-Mississippi supports ALS Multidisciplinary Clinics at Ochsner and LSU in New Orleans and Our Lady of the Lake in Baton Rouge.
+The clinics offer a multi-disciplinary approach to treating the disease with symptomatic relief, prevention of complications, and maintenance of optimal independence.
 By using a qualified ALS specialty team, families have the opportunity to receive the best available medical and therapeutic care in one location.
 The clinic meets high quality standards and is working to become a Certified Center through The ALS Association National Office upon completion of the accreditation process.
-A second ALS Association clinic, in Baton Rouge, is in the planning stages.
-The ALS Association Louisiana-Mississippi Chapter also partners with clinics hosted by Veterans Affairs, LSU Health New Orleans and Ochsner Health System.
+The ALS Association Louisiana-Mississippi also partners with clinics hosted by the VA in New Orleans and MDA in Jackson, Mississippi.

 Durable Medical Equipment & Assistive Technology Loan Closet

-The ALS Association Louisiana-Mississippi Chapter loans medical equipment and supplies as well as assistive technology to patients to assist in daily living.
-The program loans wheelchairs, lifting devices, hospital beds, communication devices, and more to patients as long as they are in need.
-Bathroom equipment is also provided.
+The ALS Association Louisiana-Mississippi loans medical equipment and assistive technology to patients to assist in daily living.
+The program loans or purchases a variety of equipment for patients as long as they are in need.
 We also accept equipment donations from families no longer utilizing their equiment.

 ALS Resources and Library